shivannis/xandr-docs-public/xandr-docs/articles/monetize/dynamic-learn-percentage.md

 > [!TIP]
 > The **RPM** (Revenue Per Thousand) of a node is inverse to volume; low volume means that we will allocate a greater portion of our impressions to the highest performing nodes to optimize return.

-On the Xandr platform, there are two types of auctions that occur: **Learn Auctions**, which give preference to bids from nodes in a learn state, and **Revenue Auctions**, which give preference to bids from nodes in an optimized state.
+On the Microsoft Advertising platform, there are two types of auctions that occur: **Learn Auctions**, which give preference to bids from nodes in a learn state, and **Revenue Auctions**, which give preference to bids from nodes in an optimized state.
 The percentage of